FRAMING GUIDANCE

 Dear Artists,

-If you wish to be prepared for exhibiting artwork in the exhibitions following PADU 2025, please read on for hints and guidance.
+To be prepared for exhibiting artwork following Plein Air Down Under’s festival weekend, please read on for hints and guidance.

 Keep in mind that how you present your artwork will support your chances of: